S4C: Pre-launch

-Before the launch of S4C on Monday 1 November 1982, Welsh speakers had been served by occasional programmes in Welsh, broadcast as regional opt-outs on BBC Cymru Wales (on both of its channels) and HTV Cymru Wales (the Channel 3 franchise in Wales), as well as its predecessors usually at off-peak or inconvenient times.
+Before the launch of S4C on Monday 1 November 1982, Welsh speakers had been served by occasional programmes in Welsh, broadcast as regional opt-outs on BBC Cymru Wales (on both of its channels) and HTV Cymru Wales (the ITV franchise in Wales), as well as its predecessors usually at off-peak or inconvenient times.
 This was unsatisfactory for Welsh speakers, who saw the arrangement as a sop, and at the same time an annoyance for non-Welsh speakers, who found the English-language programmes seen in the rest of the UK often rescheduled or not transmitted at all.

 On 14 September 1962, the ITV network created a licence area for North and West Wales, which was awarded to Wales (West and North) Limited.
 This traded as Teledu Cymru and provided significant levels of Welsh-language programming.
 However, problems with transmission infrastructure and poor market research led to financial difficulties within two years, and after going bankrupt, the station was taken over by its neighbour Television Wales and the West.

 During the 1970s, coinciding with the push for a fourth national television channel in the UK, Welsh-language activists had campaigned for a television service in the language, which already had its own radio station, BBC Radio Cymru.
 Both the Conservative and Labour parties promised a Welsh-language fourth channel, if elected to government in the 1979 general election.
 Shortly after the Conservatives won a majority in the election, the new Home Secretary, William Whitelaw, decided against a Welsh fourth channel, and suggested that, except for an occasional opt-out consisting of the current level of programming produced by HTV Wales, the service should be the same as that offered in the rest of the UK.
 This led to acts of civil disobedience, including refusals to pay the television licence fee, thereby running the risk of prosecution or even a prison sentence, and sit-ins in BBC and HTV studios.
 Some took more extreme measures, including attacking television transmitters in Welsh-speaking areas.